 The bill amends several sections of the North Dakota Century Code to update regulations regarding the display of temporary registration permits for vehicles.
-Key changes include the introduction of provisions that allow individuals to operate a vehicle with a valid temporary registration permit, which must be displayed in a clearly visible location on the vehicle.
-The bill specifies that this permit can be obtained from the Department of Transportation or a licensed motor vehicle dealer and must be free of obstructions.
-Additionally, the amendments clarify the requirements for number plates and the conditions under which they must be displayed.
+It introduces new provisions that allow individuals to operate a vehicle on public highways with a valid temporary registration permit, which must be displayed in a clearly visible location on the vehicle.
+The bill specifies that the temporary registration permit can be obtained from the Department of Transportation or a licensed motor vehicle dealer and must be free of obstructions to ensure visibility.
+Additionally, it mandates that number plates and temporary registration permits must be legible from a distance of at least 100 feet.

 Adopted by the House Transportation Committee: 39-04-11, 39-04-12, 39-04-36, 39-04-37, 39-04-56